Dr. Donald Luttermoser's PHYS-2020-002

 Course Notes Sections:

 My lectures will be based on the following Course Notes that I have written.
 I have been teaching Physics and Astronomy for nearly 40 years.
 During the undergraduate and graduate years of my education, there were a handful of courses where I learned the material very well.
 In each of these case, the course notes were presented in an outline format.
 As a result of this, I have developed an outline format for my notes in all of the courses I teach.
-Although some students do not like this style of teaching, the majority of students I have taught over the past 40 years find it a very useful technique in gaining an understanding of Physics.
+Although some students do not like this style of teaching, the majority of students I have taught over the years find it a very useful technique in gaining an understanding of Physics.

 The course notes presented below are separated into sections, approximately following the chapters in the textbook, with a few exceptions.
 Finally note that the textbook refers to "Chapters" as "Topics", however I will refer to them as Chapters.